HelenKopter/DalgoAufgabe1/README.md

 ###License

 TIMIT MIT Project is free project; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
-See the GNU General Public License for more details: e.g. in the file 'GNU-GPL' that follows with thisTIMIT MIT Project or at http://www.gnu.org/licenses/gpl
+See the GNU General Public License for more details: e.g. in the file 'GNU-GPL' that follows with this TIMIT MIT Project or at http://www.gnu.org/licenses/gpl